Hibbertopterus: Cyrtoctenus and Dunsopterus

 Fossil specimens of Hibbertopterus frequently occur together with fragments referred to Cyrtoctenus, Dunsopterus and Vernonopterus.
 The three fragmentary genera were suggested to by synonyms of each other by American paleontologist James Lamsdell in 2010, which would have meant the oldest name, Dunsopterus, taking priority and subsuming both Cyrtoctenus and Vernonopterus as junior synonyms.
 Following studies on the ontogeny of Drepanopterus, a more primitid mycteropoid eurypterid, large-scale changes in the developments of the appendages over the course of the life of a single animal have been proven to have happened in some eurypterids.
 One of the key features distinguishing Cyrtoctenus from Hibbertopterus is the presence of grooves on its podomeres, which studies on Drepanopterus suggest might have been a feature which appeared late in an animal's life cycle.
 Differences in the positions of the eyes in specimens of Hibbertopterus and Cyrtoctenus is not surprising as movements of the eyes through ontogeny has been described in other eurypterid genera.
 Lamsdell considered it almost certain that Dunsopterus was a junior synonym of Hibbertopterus and that Cyrtoctenus and Vernonopterus in turn represented junior synonyms of Dunsopterus, which would subsume all three into Hibbertopterus.
 Synonymizing Hibbertopterus with Cyrtoctenus and Dunsopterus would also explain why smaller Hibbertopterus specimens are more complete than the known fossil remains of Cyrtoctenus, often fragmentary.
 The majority of Hibbertopterus specimens would then represent exuviae whilst Cyrtoctenus specimens represent the actual mortalities, susceptible to scavengers.

 In a 2019 graduate thesis, American geologist Emily Hughes suggested the synonymization of Hibbertopterus and Dunsopterus due to the "strong morphological similarities" between them, and as Dunsopterus was found to be paraphyletic in regards to Cyrtoctenus, all three were subsumed into just Hibbertopterus.
 In particular, she noted that though the feeding appendages were different, the ornamentation and form of the raking tools seen in Hibbertopterus were probably the precursors of the more moveable finger-like organs present in Cyrtoctenus.
 Hughes suggested that Vernonopterus, due to its distinct ornamentation, represented a genus distinct from Hibbertopterus.
 The same conclusions and suggestions were also published in a later 2020 conference abstract, co-authored by Hughes and James Lamsdell.
 However, a 2023 study describing a new species H. lamsdelli argued that Dunsopterus and Vernonopterus should be synonymized with Hibbertopterus, while Cyrtoctenus is distinct from it.
+In 2025, Lamsdell argued that Hibbertopterus, Dunsopterus, and Glyptoscorpius were distinct genera, with Cyrtoctenus a junior synonym of Dunsopterus and Vernonopterus a junior synonym of Glyptoscorpius.
+The fragmentary type remains of Glyptoscorpius have previously been argued to be fossils that belong to the very distantly related eurypterid Adelophthalmus.